yoavram/curriculum-vitae/curriculum-vitae.md

 ## Presentations

 2016
+:   *The Evolution of Stress-Induced Mutagenesis* - [seminar](https://github.com/yoavram/Oranim2016) at the Department of Biology and the Environment, Faculty of Natural Sciences, University of Haifa-Oranim, May 22.
+:   *The Evolution of Stress-Induced Mutagenesis: Causes and Consequences* - [PhD seminar](https://github.com/yoavram/PhDSeminar2016) at the Department of Molecular Biology and Ecology of Plants, Tel-Aviv University, April 6.
 :   *Microbial Growth in a Mixed Culture* - Poster at ISM (Israel Society for Microbiology) annual meeting in Bar-Ilan, February 17-18.
 :	  *The Population Genetics of Stress-Induced Mutation* - seminar at the IGC, Portugal, January 14.

 2015
 :	  Poster at the *first Pearl Seiden International meeting in Life Sciences*, Technion, Haifa, Israel, December 9 - 10.
 :   **Oral presentation** at the **Gordon Research Conference** *on Biological Mechanisms in Evolution*, Stonehill College, Easton, MA, USA, June 28 - July 3.
 :	  Poster at the *Forecasting Evolution?* SFB 680 conference in Lisbon, Portugal, July 8 - 11.
 :	  *The Population Genetics of Stress-Induced Mutation* - seminar at the IST, Austria, June 25.
 :   *Stress-induced mutagenesis & complex adaptation* - **Short oral presentation** at the Two2Many Systems Biology Conference, Weizmann Institute, March.
 :   Oral presentation at the Quantitivate and Evolutionary Biology Seminar, Tel-Aviv University, March.
 :   *On the role of stress-induced mutagenesis in evolution* - Poster at the Israeli Genetics Society annual meeting, Weizmann Institute, February.